Road safety awareness campaigns

 In other words, cycle awareness campaigns that aren’t clear about this will always be off-target and unfit for purpose.

-The right messages
+The right messaging

-Whether they’re targeting drivers’ behaviour around cyclists, cyclists’ behaviour in particular or promoting respectful and considerate road sharing, all public awareness campaigns need to:
+Whether they’re targeting drivers’ behaviour around cyclists, cyclists’ behaviour in particular or promoting respectful and considerate road sharing, all awareness campaigns need to:

 - deliver truthful, simple and memorable messages